-It is understood from the ESIA study that the Project activities related to the development of the substation may create some impacts on air quality, community health and safety during the construction phase.
+It is understood from the ESIA study that the Project activities related to the development of the substation may create some impacts on topography and drainage, community health and safety during the construction phase.
 However all these impacts are temporary and can be mitigated with proper mitigation measures.
 However the development of the 132/33 KV substation would improve the availability of quality power in the region.

 The Environmental and Social Management Plan (ESMP) describes mitigation measures for impacts specific to the Project activities and also discusses implementation mechanisms.
 The implementation of the mitigation measures suggested can help in managing the negative impacts on air quality, ground water etc. whereas the economic opportunities in terms of local employment are assessed as positive.
+The construction activities will not be initiated without Wild Life Clearance from NBWL.
+Specific mitigation measures provided by NBWL will be followed.

 To conclude, implementation of ESMP will help the Project to comply with national/state regulatory framework as well as to meet World Bank's requirement of the environmental and social performance.
+In case the site is located within Mahuadanr Wildlife Sanctuary of any other notified/designated Eco sensitive zone further assessment to determine specific impacts on ecosystem and biodiversity would be conducted.